-Professor Mark Howden, ANU Climate Change Institute
+Professor Mark Howden, ANU Institute for Climate, Energy & Disaster Solution

-Mark Howden is the Director of the Climate Change Institute at the Australian National University.
+Mark Howden is the Director of the Institute for Climate, Energy and Disaster Solutions at the Australian National University.
 Mark's work has focussed on how climate impacts on, and innovative adaptation options for, systems we value: agriculture and food security, the natural resource base, ecosystems and biodiversity, energy, water and urban systems.
 With over 30 years in the field and over 400 publications, Mark has been a major contributor to several of the Intergovernmental Panel on Climate Change (IPCC) Assessment Reports and is now a Vice Chair of IPCC Working Group 2.